5. DECLARING LOVE

 If all other hoovering techniques fail, the narcissist will try baiting you with drama.
 They will send you melodramatic messages, create havoc in your social life through spreading rumors, use your children as an excuse to express rage and hissy fits, and put on scenes with the intention of provoking reactions from you.

-HOW TO STOP BEING A VICTIM OF HOOVERING NARCISSISTS
+HOW TO STOP BEING A VICTIM OF HOOVERING NARCISSIST

 Firstly, it’s important to understand that hoovering is designed to trick you by playing on your emotional vulnerabilities.
 A narcissist knows very well how to manipulate you, and they will disguise their contact as an attempt to seek reconciliation, forgiveness, friendship, and even love.